Cross-compiling a2x for Windows with MinGW

 I do my game development on Linux, and use MinGW to cross-compile my C framework and games for Windows.
-I thought I'd write down the steps for setting everything up on a Debian-based OS.
+I thought I would write down the steps for setting everything up on a Debian-based OS.
 Tested on Linux Mint 18 and Ubuntu 16.10.

 $ apt install mingw-w64

-This installs all the compilers and files needed to cross-compile 32 and 64bit Windows executables.
+This installs all the compilers and files needed to cross-compile 32bit and 64bit Windows executables.
 Try it out:

 1 2 3 4 5 6 7 8